- What is British Citizenship?

 You ought to inform the country from which you first obtained nationality that you intend to apply for citizenship in a different country.

 Can I renounce my British citizenship?

 You are certainly able to renounce your status as a British national if you wish to.
 This may be a route you wish to take if you are applying for nationality of a country that does not permit dual citizenship.

-However, you should note that it is not necessary to renounce your British citizenship if you are applying to become a national of a country that does allow dual citizenship.
+However, you should note that it is not necessary to renounce your citizenship if you are applying to become a national of a country that allows dual citizenship.

 In this case, you can be a national of both countries and therefore do not need to renounce your British nationality.